 Once the initialisation process has finished, you are presented with a welcome page on

 https://your-machine-address with instructions on how to register a user account with your installation.
+This registration is needed to access the web dashboard.

 Register your Ubuntu SSO account by running the following command via SSH on the machine that hosts the appliance: